 Imagine your social worker as your friend, you can talk to them about anything.
 They'll answer any of your questions and they'll keep you up to date on everything that is happening.

-It's the law that your social worker visits you within 1 week after you go to live with your foster parent.
+Your social worker should visit you soon after you go to live with your foster carer.
+Then they should visit you regularly.